• Skip to primary navigation

 Side view of front facing bookshelf

 As with all furniture in a home with children, make sure you secure this item to the wall after you build it.
+This is a great kit to add to this bookshelf and all your other furniture.

 A front-facing bookshelf can look especially enticing to a toddler as it may resemble stairs.

 Ensure it is secured to the wall in case your toddler is reaching for something up high.
+We wrote an entire post on how to anchor furniture to the wall that you can read through.

 Full view of Montessori front facing bookshelf